victorquinn/memcache-plus/docs/incrdecr.md

 incr/decr makes a lot more sense than performing a `get` then increasing or decreasing its value then performing a `set`.

-It is also helpful to eliminate race conditions.
+It is also helpful to eliminate race conditions since it is an atomic operation.
 For example, if your Memcached server is shared by multiple hosts and multiple want to increment a key, you could have a scenario where both hosts perform the `get`, then increment then both perform the `set`.
 In this case where you'd expect the value to be incremented by 2, it may instead be incremented only by 1 because the two fought and neither won.

 Using increment eliminates those kinds of race conditions since the whole thing is performed in a single Memcached command.